 All applicants for the MIHTM program must apply through the Graduate School.
 For more detailed information about the specific degree requirements, please visit the academic bulletin.
 Prospective students should complete the main application form and pay the $50 application fee online.
 In addition, applicants must send all supporting material directly to the Graduate School.

 The following supporting material is required with the application:

 - A current resume.

 - One official transcript from each college or university attended (undergraduate and, if applicable, graduate).
 Successful applicants generally have a GPA of 3.0 or above (on a 4.0 scale).
-Such a GPA, however, does not guarantee admission.

 - Applicants whose native language is not English must submit TOEFL or IELTS scores.
 International applicants who have received a degree from a college or university in the United States are not required to submit a TOEFL or IELTS.
 Test scores are valid for two years only.